 We recognise that financial crime in all its forms is contrary to HALO’s values of professionalism, transparency and accountability, and that it undermines organisational effectiveness.
-In line with HALO’s Ethics Policy, we are committed to the highest ethical standards and require all staff, consultants, trustees, contractors, partners, agents and other associates to adhere to similar standards and make themselves aware of, and comply with, this policy.
+In line with HALO’s Code of Conduct, we are committed to the highest ethical standards and require all staff, consultants, trustees, contractors, partners, agents and other associates to adhere to similar standards and make themselves aware of, and comply with, this policy.
 We have established a ‘zero tolerance’ culture across the organisation in which financial crime and all other forms of corruption and criminality, including slavery, human trafficking and exploitation are unacceptable.

 Seeks to ensures that all recruitment decisions are made fairly and transparently; that processes are free from all types of unlawful or unfair discrimination and bias in order to ensure that equality of opportunity is maintained for all candidates and prospective candidates; that recruitment and selection initiatives will be carried out in line with relevant legislative obligations and best practice, and that appointments will only be made on the basis of the skills, experience and aptitudes required for the role.